omemahhasan-hub/omemahhasan-hub/README.md

 ##  About Me
+Aspiring Data Analyst with hands-on experience in Python, SQL, Excel, and data visualization.
+I build real-world analytics projects that transform raw data into meaningful insights and interactive dashboards.
+Experienced in both manual dashboard development and AI-assisted analytics workflows, combining strong analytical foundations with modern productivity tools.
+Focused on delivering clear, data-driven solutions to business problems.

-**Data analyst fresher** turning raw data into actionable insights.
-Specialized in Python, SQL, and advanced visualization.
-I build real projects, not just theories—proven by my portfolio and hands-on experience. **Ready to deliver measurable business impact from day one.**
+. **Ready to deliver measurable business impact from day one.**

 ---